livewire/livewire/docs/properties.md

 }
 ```

-Now, if a user tries to modify `$id` on the front end an error will be thrown.
+Now, if a user tries to modify `$id` on the front end, an error will be thrown.

 By using `#[Locked]`, you can assume this property has not been manipulated anywhere outside your component's class.